Bhanja virus: Symptoms

 The Bhanja virus produces febrile illness in humans with symptoms including photophobia, vomiting, meningoencephalitis, and slight or partial paralysis.

 Treatment

-Treatment is dependent upon the severity of the symptoms.
-Due to viral infections not responding to antibiotics, treatment is mainly to reduce the signs and symptoms; for which acetaminophen is suggested.
+Treatment depends on the severity of the symptoms.
+Due to viral infections not responding to antibiotics, treatment is mainly to reduce the signs and symptoms, for which acetaminophen is suggested.

 Prevention

-Prevention is that of any tick bite, avoid excessive foliage and bushy areas.
+Prevention involves avoiding tick bites, excessive foliage, and bushy areas.
 If you do come in contact with these areas, wear long sleeves and pants to cover as much skin as possible.
 Be specifically careful in areas used to graze or feed goats or sheep.

 Location

 The Bhanja virus has been isolated in Europe, including: Italy, Croatia, Bulgaria, Romania, Eastern Slovakia, in Asia, including: India, Kirghizia, Kazakhstan, Azerbaijan, Armenia and in Africa, including Senegal, Guinea, Nigeria, Cameroon, Central Africa, Kenya, Somali.
-There is a possibility that migratory birds play a role in spreading the virus by carrying infected ticks on them to new regions.
+There is a possibility that migratory birds play a role in spreading the virus by carrying infected ticks to new regions.